sybrew/the-seo-framework/readme.txt

 	* Addressed an issue where WordPress's blocking robots-meta was still being outputted on search pages.
 	* Addressed an issue where the first page of paginated search pages received an 'page-type-paged' `rel=next` URL, instead of an 'archive-type-paged' one.
 		* This also resolves an issue where the second page linked back to a non-existing first page via `rel=prev`.
+	* The floating title additions and prefixes now more accurately align themselves.
+For instance, when the padding of the input element is larger at the top than bottom, it'll no longer float too high.

 **For developers:**